-Text: Fundamentals of Physics by Halliday, Resnick & Walker 11th edition.
-Available online or in the University bookstores.
+Text: College Physics by OpenStax.
+Available online for free or in the University bookstores.

-This course is the second half of a two-semester introductory physics course for students intending to major in science or engineering.
+This course is the second half of a two-semester introductory physics course for non-majors.
 The major goal of this physics course is to enable you to develop logical reasoning skills, to explain or predict diverse phenomena in everyday experience, and to become good problem solvers and independent thinkers.

-In this course we will cover most of Chapters 21-36, skipping 34 (lenses), which includes material on Electricity and Magnetism, Circuits, Optics, and Wave Interference.
+In this course we will cover most of Chapters 13, 15, 18-27, and 29-30, which includes material on Thermodynamics, Electricity and Magnetism, Optics, Quantum Physics, and Atomic Physics.
 It is highly recommended that you read the relevant chapter ahead of time.
 The lecture material will follow the text fairly closely, and many of the assignments will be drawn from the text.
 You are encouraged to purchase the text or have regular access to it.
 There will be a copy (or copies) on reserve in the Benedum Engineering Library.

-Physics 0175 has two components.
+Physics 0111 has two components.
 The first is the lecture.
 The second is a smaller recitation section that meets one hour per week, taught by one of our TAs.
 In recitation you will take a short quiz and discuss physics and the homework.